 Don't let weather, obstacles or crashes put an early end to your day.
 Protect your body from a range of elements or injuries with these protective equipment picks, designed exclusively for downhill mountain biking.
 A helmet is mandatory for every rider, and additional protective gear is required for beginners.

-All protective gear exclusively provided by iXS, available at Garbanzo Bike & Bean and Garbanzo Rentals in Whistler Village.
-Gear available at GBB Creekside as well.
+All protective gear exclusively provided by FOX, available at Garbanzo Bike & Bean and Garbanzo Rentals in Whistler Village.

 WHAT TO WEAR

 HELMET (MANDATORY)